agustinlozano/ur-partner/README.md

 **UR Partner** is a modern, real-time web app designed to help you connect, collaborate, and share experiences with others in a fun and interactive way.

-## What is UR Partner?

-UR Partner lets you create or join virtual rooms where you can chat, share ideas, and interact with others in real time.
-Whether you're working on a project, studying together, or just hanging out, UR Partner makes it easy and enjoyable to stay connected.

 ## Key Features

 - **Instant Room Creation:** Start a new room with a single click and invite friends or colleagues instantly.